yoavram/curriculum-vitae/curriculum-vitae.md

 ## Conferences
 2014
+:    Israel Society for Microbiology (ISM) annual meeting in Haifa, April.
 :    The *Federeation of the Israeli Societies for Experimental Biology (ILANIT)* congress in Eilat, Israel, February.
 2013
 :    *PDEs and Dynamical Systems in Biology* conference in Bar-Ilan University, October.